 In the 1770's a number of the Chinese hogs were brought to England.
 Sus indicus, which had stayed apart for all those centuries, was now to mingle its blood with that of sus scrofa.

 The hardy artisans of the North of England liked their hogs to be large. and they liked the meat to be full flavored and red.

-In 1851 Joseph Luley, one of the greatest breeders of his time. showed a team of his hogs in the classes for the Large White Breed. where they immediately attracted wide attention.
-Now they were more than a breed of local repute, they were a breed of National repute.
-Luley the weaver linked them forever with Yorkshire, and started them off on a great journey that was to take them to the ends of the earth.
+In 1851, Joseph Luley, one of the greatest breeders of his time, showed a team of his hogs in the classes for the Large White Breed where they immediately attracted wide spread attention.
+Now they were more than a breed of local repute, they were a breed of national repute.
+Luley linked them forever with Yorkshire, and started them off on a great journey that was to take them to the ends of the Earth.

 But farther afield they went, to the United States, and to Australia.
-Exports were now a trickle, but in the years to come grew into a flood.
 Those breeders knew the ancestry of their hogs and kept their own private records, but as yet there was no Breed Society.
 By 1883 a move to form a Breed Society, which would keep a central record of pedigrees, was decided upon.
 They had the good hogs and they now sought to maintain the standard and maintain the purity of their strains.
 By this time Pedigree had acquired a new and more vital meaning.

 It is thought that the first Yorkshires brought into the United States were brought to Ohio around 1830, which would have been sixty years before the American Yorkshire Club was organized.
 There was not a National Pork Producers Council or even State or County Swine Organizations in those days.